storb-tech/storb/docs/miner.md

 Miners are the backbone of Storb.
 They are responsible for storing and serving pieces of files to validators, and by proxy, to the end users.

-## Running a Miner
+## Setup

+### Configuration

-1. Have a look over the `settings.toml` file.
+Have a look over the `settings.toml` file.
 There are various parameters there that can be modified.
 Alternatively, one can just set these parameters through the CLI as shown in the following step.

-2. Run on Bittensor testnet
+### Running miner

+- Mainnet
     ```bash
     ./target/release/storb miner \
         --netuid 269 --external-ip EXTERNAL_IP \